 - Give fair notice.
-Sure, your offer letter of 5 years ago says you need only give 2 weeks notice.
-But you were a trainee then and now a team leader.
+Sure, your offer letter of five years ago says you need only give two weeks’ notice.
+But you were a trainee then and now you’re a team leader.
 You know you will cause your employer huge issues if you leave at such short notice.
 Don't do it.
 Provide enough time for them to get their business covered.
 It's the professional thing to do.

 - Do the deed gracefully.
 The actual resignation, I mean.
 Plan how you will do it.
 Set a formal meeting.
 Be polite.
 Accentuate the positives.
 Be firm, but humble.
 Show appreciation.
 Thank your boss.